Moukhtar-youssef/moogle/README.md

 Moogle is a search engine designed for educational purposes.
 Inspired by early 2000s web architecture, Moogle aims to emulate a minimal but functional version of the search engine pipeline: crawling, indexing, and querying the web.

+You can find the live version of Moogle at [moogle.app](https://moogle.app).

 ## Features
 - **Page Searching**: Moogle allows users to search for web pages using keywords.
 The search results are ranked based on the PageRank algorithm and TF-IDF scoring.
 - **Image Searching**: Moogle can also search for images.